-The selected bricks should be appropriately durable against saturation in accordance with BS 3921; the brick and block classifications suitable for walls up to Damp Proof Course (DPC) are shown in Table 1.
+Bricks should be selected that are appropriately durable against saturation in accordance with BS 3921; brick and block classifications that are suitable for walls up to damp proof course (DPC) can be found in Table 1.

-If there are sulphates in the ground and/or there is ground water present, confirmation by the manufacturer that the brick or block is suitable for use below ground should be provided.
+If there are sulphates in the ground and / or there is ground water present, confirmation by the manufacturer that the brick or block is suitable for use below ground should be provided.

-Brick/block type Use/minimum standard of brick or block Walls up to DPC Walls up to DPC (sulphates in soils) Clay bricks FL,FN,ML,MN ^(a) FL,FN,ML,MN ^(a) Calcium silicate bricks Class 3 (b) Class 3 (b) Concrete bricks Min strength 20N/mm ^{2 (c)} Min strength 20N/mm ^{2 (c)} Block work Min strength 7N/mm2 and density greater than 1500kg/m3 (d) Min strength 7N/mm2 and density greater than 1500kg/m3 (d)

-Notes: (a) If the site is wet or saturated at ground level use FL or FN bricks only.
+Brick / Block type Use / Minimum standard of brick or block Walls up to DPC Walls up to DPC (sulphates in soils) Clay bricks FL,FN,ML,MN ^(a) FL,FN,ML,MN ^(a) Calcium silicate bricks Class 3 ^(b) Class 3 ^(b) Concrete bricks Min strength 20N/mm 2 Min strength 20N/mm ^{2 (c)} Block work Min strength 7N/mm 2 and density greater than 1500kg/m ^{3 (d)} Min strength 7N/mm 2 and density greater than 1500kg/m ^{3 (d)} Notes: ^(a) If the site is wet or saturated at ground level use FL or FN bricks only. ^(b) Denotes a minimum standard - higher classifications may be used. ^(c) For Class 1 and Class 2 sulphates, check with manufacturers to confirm suitability of brick; for Class 3 sulphates, use engineering quality concrete bricks.